Vincent Van Gogh (1853-1890)

 These characteristics are also typical of the landscape painting that Van Gogh produced at Auvers-sur-Oise (The Church at Auvers, Thatched Cottages at Cordeville, Musee d'Orsay) the village where he spent the last three months of his life (May-July 1890).
 But these pictures, harsh and uneven in style, were the first signs of a growing anguish before the threat of new breakdowns.

 In May 1890, homesickness drove him to stay with Dr. Paul Gachet, a doctor-artist living in Auvers-sur-Oise near Paris, who had been recommended to him by Pissarro.
-Later Van Gogh executed two versions of Portrait Of Dr Gachet both of which highlight the physician's melancholic disposition he is shown sitting at a table, supporting his head with his right arm.
-Both works were completed by Van Gogh during his short stay with Doctor Gachet in Auvers-sur-Oise close to Paris, while undergoing treatment for his mental condition.
+Later Van Gogh executed two versions of Portrait Of Dr Gachet both of which highlight the physician's melancholic disposition.
+In both he is shown sitting at a table, supporting his head with his right arm.
+Both works, now considered to be two of his best expressionist portraits, were completed by Van Gogh during his short stay with Doctor Gachet in Auvers-sur-Oise close to Paris, while undergoing treatment for his mental condition.
 Gachet was a keen painter himself and Van Gogh was delighted to be able to paint someone who understood his work.
 Both portraits were executed in June 1890 shortly before Van Gogh's suicide.
 The first version became famous in May 1990, when it was bought at a Christie's auction in New York for $82.5 million - a world record for a painting at the time.
 According to subsequent accounts, the picture was resold to a private collector.
 (For more information, see: Most Expensive Paings: Top 10.)
 The second version of the portrait is in the possession of the Musee d'Orsay in Paris.

 Tragically, Dr Gachet's treatment was unsuccessful.
 His patient's depression deepened, and thus on 27 July 1890, at the age of 37, Vincent Van Gogh walked into a field and shot himself in the chest with a revolver.
 He died two days later.
 He left behind a vast collection of some 900 paintings and 1100 drawings and sketches, the majority painted in his final years.